 Recruitment leaflets were approved.
 Action: Clerk to place on website and social media.
 Action: Cllrs to conduct a leaflet drop.
 Action: Clerk to print leaflets out once LMH has conducted final edits.
 Leaflets to be printed on thick paper/card, so as to make letterbox drops easier and safer.
 Leaflets to reference “Meet the Parish Council”.

 “Meet the Parish Council”.
-Action: Cllrs Hill to attend Rose and Crown and enquire about a Saturday afternoon social event aimed at encouraging residents to find out more about what a parish council is about Bouncy Castle hire duly approved at threshold of £350 plus VAT, tea, coffee and cake (pub to be asked to host).
+Action: Cllrs Hill to attend Rose and Crown and enquire about a Saturday afternoon social event aimed at encouraging residents to find out more about what a parish council is about.
+Bouncy Castle hire duly approved at threshold of £350 plus VAT, tea, coffee and cake (pub to be asked to host).

 Motto idea “Could you put the OK into Severn Stoke and Croome d’Abitot”